DanielHGimenez/yell/website/versioned_docs/version-0.0.1/quickstart/overview.md

 # Overview

-Yell is a command-line tool that alerts you when a software execution finishes, so you can focus on what matters.
+Yell was built to help tech professionals make better use of their time.
+Instead of manually checking long-running tasks&mdash;like test suites, CI/CD pipelines, or any other process that keeps you waiting&mdash;let Yell notify you when they’re done.
+Skip the boring part and stay focused on what really matters.

 ## What software executions?